-Canada is overwhelmingly beautiful.
+Canada’s islands is overwhelmingly beautiful.
 From one coast to the other, you will venture through an assortment of exhilarating experiences.
-Spectacular natural sceneries, exotic wildlife, lush wilderness, vibrant cities, ethnic cultures, delectable epicurean delights – these beautiful nature spots in Canada are the true hiker’s paradise.
+Spectacular natural sceneries, exotic wildlife, lush wilderness, vibrant cities, ethnic diversity, delectable epicurean delights at each island – these beautiful nature island spots in Canada are the true hiker’s paradise.

 But there’s more… Canada extends your travel experiences to adventure expeditions when you start exploring its pristine collections of Canadian Islands.
 Located away from the Canadian coasts, these islands of Canada have an enigmatic charm that takes your Canadian holiday experience a notch up, leaving you with remarkable memories.

 The charisma of the Canadian Islands has to be visited and experienced to be believed.
 Other than countries like Singapore and Sicily that are counted the blue zone countries, Canada boasts a high quality of life and ranks exceptionally high on the Global Residence Index is yet another compelling reason to visit this Canadian haven.

 Here are our Top 14 selections of Canadian Islands to explore:

 1. Vancouver Island – An ultimate Canadian Outdoor Experience